Located: Administration Building, B204

 Admission to the College does not guarantee admission to limited enrollment programs governed by specific standards and separate admissions boards.

 The College Foundation provides opportunities for alumni to continue their relationship with the College after graduation.
-The Foundation enlists alumni volunteers to help advocate for and promote College initiatives, as well as offering networking, volunteer, and advocacy opportunities.
-Alumni are encouraged to follow the College Foundation on social media or visit our website for information on upcoming, special events, volunteer opportunities and meetings.
+The Foundation enlists alumni volunteers to help advocate for and promote College initiatives and offers networking, volunteer, and advocacy opportunities.
+Alumni are encouraged to follow the College Foundation on social media or visit our website for information on upcoming special events, volunteer opportunities, and meetings.

-Those interested in becoming involved in alumni-related activities at the College, please contact Todd Poltersdorf, Associate Dean of Athletics, Alumni and Student Discipline at 973-300-2252 or tpoltersdorf@sussex.edu
+If you are interested in becoming involved in alumni-related activities at the College, please contact Todd Poltersdorf, Associate Dean of Athletics, Alumni, and Student Discipline, at 973-300-2252 or tpoltersdorf@sussex.edu.

-Sussex is a member of the Garden State Athletic Conference (GSAC) and National Junior College Athletic Association (NJCAA-Region XIX).
-Sussex fields teams in men’s basketball, baseball, lacrosse, football, wrestling and soccer and women’s basketball, softball, soccer, and volleyball.
+Sussex is a member of the Garden State Athletic Conference (GSAC) and the National Junior College Athletic Association (NJCAA-Region XIX).
+Sussex fields teams in men’s basketball, baseball, lacrosse, football, wrestling, and soccer, as well as women’s basketball, softball, soccer, and volleyball.
 Partial tuition scholarships are offered in baseball and women’s soccer.
 Athletic eligibility is determined by the NJCAA and adopted by the GSAC.
 Sussex adheres to all rules set forth by the NJCAA and GSAC.
 The Athletic Office is located in the Academic and Athletic Building (E).

-Sussex coaching staff and counselors make every attempt to provide student athletes a schedule that will not conflict with their athletic program schedules.
-However, occasionally a student athlete will need to miss a class in order to participate in intercollegiate contest(s) and/or to allow travel time to such contest(s).
-Student athletes, managers, and statistician personnel are excused from class to participate in scheduled games and scrimmages.
-However, it is the responsibility of the student athletes, managers, and statistician personnel to inform the instructor(s) prior to the date they will be absent and to receive and complete any missed assignments during their absence.
-Student athletes, managers, and statistician personnel are not excused from class for any practice sessions.
-Any student athlete accruing excessive unexcused absences will be subject to disciplinary action.
+The Sussex coaching staff and counselors make every attempt to provide student-athletes with a schedule that will not conflict with their athletic program schedules.
+However, occasionally, a student-athlete will need to miss a class in order to participate in intercollegiate contest(s) and/or to allow travel time to such contest(s).
+Student-athletes, managers, and statistician personnel are excused from class to participate in scheduled games and scrimmages.
+However, it is the responsibility of the student-athletes, managers, and statistician personnel to inform the instructor(s) prior to the date they will be absent and to receive and complete any missed assignments during their absence.
+Student-athletes, managers, and statistician personnel are not excused from class for any practice sessions.
+Any student-athlete accruing excessive unexcused absences will be subject to disciplinary action.

 Unlawful acts upon persons or property, committed on the basis of race, creed, color, ethnicity, sexual orientation, or religion, seriously undermine the harmony and quality of life of the entire College community.
 Bias incidents, as they are termed, are extensively investigated by the College in conjunction with the local police bias department and the County Prosecutor’s Office.
 All members of the College community are required to report such incidents promptly to the Associate Dean of Athletics, Alumni, and Student Discipline at 973-300-2252, in person, or by completing an Incident Report with Security at 973-300-2222.